-Overlake offers room service dining if your condition allows you to choose your own meals.
-We offer many choices and honor special diets such as vegetarian, vegan, gluten-free, soy-free, and dairy- and egg-free.
+Overlake offers room service dining to help promote your recovery and healing.
+We offer many choices and honor special diets, such as vegetarian, vegan, gluten-free, soy-free, dairy-free and egg-free.

 Your nurse will give you a menu with instructions on how to order using your bedside phone.
-Your meal will be delivered within 60 minutes.
-You can even order your breakfast the night before.
+Your meal will be delivered within 45 minutes.
+Meals may be ordered in advance for delivery at a specific time during the day, or even the next day.

-Your doctor may have ordered a special diet for your health, such as a low-salt or low-calorie diet.
-The diet technician who takes your order will help you make appropriate choices from the menu.
+Your doctor may have ordered a special diet with your health in mind, such as low-salt or carbohydrate-controlled.
+The room service representative who takes your order will help you make appropriate choices from the menu.
 If you have questions, ask your nurse.

-Room service is available from 6:30 a.m. to 7 p.m.
-Dial MENU (extension 6368) to place your order.
+Room service is available 6:30 a.m. to 7 p.m.
+Dial MENU (extension 6368) on your room phone to place your order.